Praise to the Lord, the Almighty: Text

 Hymnologist Lionel Adey uses Winkworth's translation as an example of translators' reshaping a text to their own era's tastes, noting that she discards the German Renaissance flavor of psaltery and harp to introduce a mention of "health" more typical of 19th-century Christianity.
 Although he praises other translations by Winkworth, and describes this one as a 20th-century "classic", he critiques her changes to the sense of Neander's text as an example of "muscular Christianity tinged with Philistinism".

+Other translations

+The hymn was translated into French by Swiss pastor Jules-Marcel Nicole (1907-1997) with the title Loué soit Dieu, le Seigneur.